Ihumātao: Crown ownership

 On 17 December 2020, the Government reached a deal with Fletcher Building to buy the disputed Ihumātao land for NZ$30 million with the proposal that it be used for housing purposes.
 A steering committee consisting of the ahi kā (the occupiers), a Kīngitanga representative, and two representatives of the Crown would decide its use, with Auckland Council acting in an observer role.

 On 20 April 2021, the Auditor General ruled that the Government's purchase of Ihumātao was unlawful since the Government did not seek the right approval for using the $29.9 million.
 The Auditor-General had investigated the purchase after receiving complaints from the National and ACT parties that the Government had used money from the Land for Housing Fund to purchase Ihumātao against Treasury advice.
 In order to validate the purchase, the Government would have to pass legislation legitimising the purchase of Ihumātao land.
 The Government said that this was a "technical error" that would be validated in the next Budget, which was due to be announced the following month.

 In July 2022, The New Zealand Herald reported that a decision on the future of the land could be up to five years away.
-As of June 2024 the steering committee was still working on a plan and a spokesperson said there were no updates.
+In May 2026, the Minister for Māori Development said that no decisions had been made and that the steering committee continued to be "engaged and in discussion with me about the way forward".

 Ihumātao protest site: The land in the photo is the subject of the protest.
 The protest campsite is in the distance and centre.